In early learning classrooms, teachers typically choose to teach shapes and colors first before numbers or the alphabet.

 This clock is excellent for learning shapes, numbers, and how to tell time!

-I like this because it’s a little bit different than the other toys that I mentioned above.
+I like this toy because it’s different than the other ones that I mention.
 Plus, I love the fact that these sponges have handles, so it’s easy for little hands to hold and use them.

 There’s only so many times that your child will want to play with the same puzzle, so adding in some different tools or toys will keep them engaged in the learning!